cMadan/MRIdataviz/README.md

 # MRIdataviz
-Supplementary to "Data visualization and inference in brain imaging"
+Supplementary to "Data visualization for inference in tomographic brain imaging"

 ## Visualization